neurolabusc/dcm_qa_xa30i/README.md

 ## Details

 Images were acquired by Hu Cheng, Isaiah Innis, and Daniel Levitas using a Siemens Prisma Fit running XA30 at Indiana University.
-Additional sequence details are provided in the included PDF-format file.
+Additional sequence details are provided in the [dcm_qa_xa30](https://github.com/neurolabusc/dcm_qa_xa30) PDF-format file.

 * Common Parameters
   * Manufacturer: Siemens